SebastianKristof/gothreadsafe/README.md

 # gothreadsafe: Thread-Safe Data Structures in Go

-**racesafe** is a Go package designed to provide thread-safe versions of Go's built-in data structures such as slices, maps, and other types.
+**gothreadsafe** is a Go package designed to provide thread-safe versions of Go's built-in data structures such as slices, maps, and other types.
 This package ensures that operations on these data structures are safe against race conditions, making it ideal for concurrent applications.

 ## Features